 This post may contain affiliate links.
 Please read my disclosure for more information.

-Are you considering a job that pays $15 an hour but wondering if you can really live on that?
+Are you considering a job that pays $15 an hour but wondering if you can really live on the yearly salary?
 Maybe you want to know how much is $15 an hour per year?
 How much is $15 an hour after taxes?

 We’ve put all that information together for you below!
-Read this guide on making $15 an hour to help you know exactly what to expect.
+Read this hourly wage guide on making $15 an hour to help you know exactly what to expect.

 Before taxes and other deductions, $15 an hour is $31,200 per year.